jansmolders86/mediacenterjs/README.md

 If you close this window, MCJS will stop working.
 You can also see useful information about what the server is doing, including error messages and other useful information.

-__Please make sure you've installed NodeJS and FFmpeg first!__
+__Please make sure you've installed NodeJS first!__

-Ffmpeg binaries for Linux and Windows are included.
+Ffmpeg binaries for Linux/OSX and Windows are included so no need to install them seperately.
+If for some reason this is still needed, this is how you can accomplish it:

 User guide for installing FFmpeg on Windows: (http://www.wikihow.com/Install-FFmpeg-on-Windows) User guide for installing FFmpeg on Linux: (http://linuxers.org/tutorial/how-install-ffmpeg-linux)